fuzzerakos/research/malloc_patch/README.md

 There is a simple check that can be added in `_int_malloc` that will mitigate these types of attacks.

-Real chunk sizes never have their 4th bit set.
+Real (fastbin range) chunk sizes don't have their 4th bit set.
-But sizes that are fake always have it set.
+But chunk sizes that are fake have it set.

 Thus by adding this line of code in malloc source code we can mitigate these attacks.